OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/import-certificate.md

 description: Using the Tentacle.exe command line executable to replace the certificate that Tentacle uses to authenticate itself.
 ---

-Replace the certificate that Tentacle uses to authenticate itself
+Replace the certificate that Tentacle uses to authenticate itself.

 **Import certificate options**